Bayron Matos

-Bayron Matos (born December 8, 2000) is a Dominican professional American football offensive tackle for the Indianapolis Colts of the National Football League (NFL).
+Bayron Matos (born December 8, 2000) is a Dominican professional American football offensive tackle.
 After growing up in the Dominican Republic, he moved to the U.S. in high school and played basketball.
 He played college basketball for the New Mexico Lobos and South Florida Bulls from 2019–20 to 2021–22, before switching to football in 2022.
 He is a participant in the NFL's International Player Pathway Program (IPPP).

 Early life

 Matos was born in Los Mina, Santo Domingo, Dominican Republic.
 He grew up playing baseball, the country's most popular sport, and was considered a talented pitcher and outfielder, being able to throw at speeds in the low 90s.
 He liked basketball, however, and so he gave up baseball and moved to the United States at age 16 to pursue a professional basketball career.
+Matos played against Wander Franco and he credits the brother of Manuel Margot for teaching him the game of baseball.

 Matos moved to Chattanooga, Tennessee, and began attending Hamilton Heights Christian Academy, but initially spoke no English, learning some phrases through Google Translate.
 He noted that for a time, the only English he knew was "I'm hungry": he said, "If somebody asked how I was doing, I said, 'I'm hungry.'"
-He was a top player at the academy, being the state leader in double-doubles and rebounds while helping them win a state championship.
+He was a top player at the school, being the state leader in double-doubles and rebounds while helping them win a state championship.
 He had 16 athletic scholarship offers coming out of high school and was ranked a three-star recruit, the third-best player in the state and the 16th-best nationally.
 He initially committed to play college basketball for the Mississippi State Bulldogs but later flipped to the New Mexico Lobos.